OscarBennich/git-tips-and-tricks/README.md

 The [Git-filter-repo tool](https://github.com/newren/git-filter-repo).

 1. Follow [these instructions](https://github.com/newren/git-filter-repo/blob/main/INSTALL.md) and download the `git-filter-repo` script and put it somewhere on your machine - also make sure you have Python installed.
+2. Create a new branch in the repo you want to move
-2. Make a fresh clone of the repo from this branch (a fresh clone is required for the `git-filter-repo` tool):
+3. Make a fresh clone of the repo from this branch (a fresh clone is required for the `git-filter-repo` tool):

    ```
    git clone --single-branch --branch {{BRANCHNAME}} {{ORIGINAL-REPO-ADDRESS}}
    ```

-3. Figure out what folders & files that need to be moved to the new repo
+4. Figure out what folders & files that need to be moved to the new repo
    > Any folders will be automatically added if you move a file in that folder
-4. Open the [script](GitMove-MultiPath.ps1) in the root of this repo and add the path(s) from the root of the cloned repo
+5. Open the [script](GitMove-MultiPath.ps1) in the root of this repo and add the path(s) from the root of the cloned repo
-5. CD into the cloned repo and run the script from inside it:
+6. CD into the cloned repo and run the script from inside it:

    ```
    .\{{RELATIVE-PATH-TO-UTILITY-SCRIPT}} {{PATH-TO-GIT-FILTER-REPO-SCRIPT}}